raymon-ai/data-validation/README.md

   'name': 'MSZoning',
   'value': 'RL',
   'group': 'cheap-houses@0.0.0'},
-  # This is an error: teh "Alley" feature is NaN
+  # This is an error: the "Alley" feature is NaN
  {'type': 'schema-error',
   'name': 'Alley-err',
   'value': 'Value NaN',